-A modern tram system combined with local and rural feeder buses, and adequate provision for cycling makes a transport system that works.
+A modern tram system combined with local and rural feeder buses and with adequate provision for cycling makes a transport system that works.

-Trams get get through traffic much faster than cars or buses, even without segregated lanes
+Trams get through traffic much faster than cars or buses, even without segregated lanes

-This surprising fact comes about from the way traffic lights can be controlled for trams in a way that they cannot be for buses, meaning even in the long queues on eg London Road and Wellsway, the tram would travel in, effectively as if there were no traffic.
-This paradoxical fact is explained by clicking here.
+This surprising fact comes about from the way traffic lights can be controlled for trams in a way that they cannot be for buses, due to Green Wave Traffic Light Preemption which cannot be applied to buses generally, meaning even in the long queues on eg London Road and Wellsway, the tram would travel in, effectively as if there were no traffic – watch the video below:

-Or you can watch a video by clicking here: (note the cars are always behind the tram) – screen grab above
+Above: Brussels Tram Or you can watch a video by clicking here: (note the cars are always behind the tram) – screen grab above.

 Trams are not the same as Buses – but they are complimentary